scalamolecule/molecule-web/docs/database/authorization/comparison.md

 # Comparison

-Molecule provides compile-time validated, field-level authorization with zero boilerplate.
+This page compares Molecule's authorization approach with other common authorization systems like GraphQL directives, Spring Security, and Casbin.
+We'll examine how Molecule's compile-time validated, field-level authorization differs from traditional runtime approaches.

 ## The fundamental difference